singnet/das-query-engine/docs/DAS-Overview.md

 proper combination of local and remote information.
 For instance, if there're different versions of the same atom in local and remote DAS, the local version is returned.

+Both engines use the __Cache__ in order to make queries involving a remote DAS faster.
+The DAS' cache is not exactly like a traditional memory or disc cache, where data is stored basically in the same way in both, the cache and the primary data repository, and queries are answered by searching the data in the former and then in the latter.
+The DAS's cache implements this functionality but it also sorts and partitions queries' results in such a way that the caller sees the most relevant results first.

+All the queries that return more than one atom, return an iterator to the results instead of the results themselves.
+This way only a subset of the results is returned in a remote query.
+When the caller iterates throught this iterator, other chunks of results are fetched on demand from the remote DAS until all the results have been visited.
+Before splitting the results in chunks, the resulting atoms are sorted by "relevance", which can be a measure based in atoms' Short and Long Term Importance (STI and LTI), in a way that the most relevant results are iterated first.
+This is important because most AI agents make several queries and visit the results in a combinatorial fashion so visiting every single possible combination of results is not practical.
+Having results sorted by relevance allow the agents to constraint the search and eventually avoid fetching too many chunks of results from the remote server.

+The __AtomDB__ is somehow like a Data Access Object or a database interface layer to abstract the calls to the database where atoms are actually stored.
+Having this abstraction is important because it allows us to change or to extend the actual data storage without affecting the query algorithms (such as pattern matching) implemented in traverse and query engines.
+AtomDB can be backended by in-RAM data structures or one or more DBMSs.